In Twin Peaks: The Return, You Can’t Go Home Again

 Like everything else in this episode and the prior one, there are many touches in this sex scene that seem deliberately “off” and disquieting, starting with the lighting of the motel at night, which conjures memories of other nightmarish Twin Peaks spaces, including the spaces where Good Coop and Bad Coop interacted with Teakettle Jeffries, and the convenience store frequented by the Woodsmen (who were first glimpsed in a different incarnation in Twin Peaks: Fire Walk With Me).

 Beyond that, a couple of fascinating things happen in this sex scene.
 One is that it seems to be a light mirror of the darkest moment in Diane’s life: her rape years earlier by Bad Cooper.
 The scene feels like a repudiation-by-reenactment of that horrific assault, this time with the consent of Diane, who gives herself to a man with whom she’s always had a powerful mutual attraction. (“We’re finally going to do this,” she says on the drive to the motel.)
 But Cooper’s reaction messes with this reading.
 Diane’s expressions and movements initially suggest ecstasy and liberation, but he scrutinizes her face and body coldly, in more of a Bad Coop than Good Coop way, and she keeps covering up his face with her hands (which raises the possibility that we’re actually seeing a version of the Bad Coop rape itself, previously only described in Diane’s monologue to the FBI agents).
 Diane sneaks away the next morning, leaving a note that addresses him as “Richard.”
 “Please don’t try to find me,” it says.
 “I don’t recognize you anymore.
 Whatever we had together is over.”
 Inexplicably, the note is signed “Linda.”
+(Or maybe not inexplicably: in the first scene of the first episode, the Fireman warned Cooper, “Remember Richard and Linda.”)

 This episode has a lot, and I mean a lot, of longueurs, in particular shots of Cooper driving with Diane or Cooper driving with Laura — who, upon being re-encountered in Odessa, Texas, insists that she’s named Carrie Page — as well as unexplained moments of horror, most of which are presented in an emotionally neutral way.
 After tracking Carrie down in Odessa, Texas, she leads Cooper into her house to the buzzing of flies, whereupon he spies the corpse of a man who’s been shot through the forehead — the last of many brain-obliterating assaults inflicted on people in this show.
 The killing is never mentioned again.